 This model could easily go head-to-head with the Keiser M3.
-Schwinn does their best to claim the top spot and they might just do it, albeit from left field.
+Schwinn does their best to claim the top spot, and they might just do it, albeit from left field.

-(They are only in fourth spot because, by the time you invest in the computer upgrades for this unit, you could have purchased a Keiser.
+(They are only in the fourth spot because, by the time you invest in the computer upgrades for this unit, you could have purchased a Keiser.
 That said, you get a couple of compatibility features with the Schwinn’s computer that you don’t get with any other model.)

 There is some seriously cool tech in this machine, and the easiest way to cover it is to dive in, piece by piece.

-Flywheel – So with this one you have a 31-pound flywheel similar to what you see with my #1 pick above.
+Flywheel – So with this one, you have a 31-pound flywheel similar to what you see with my #1 pick above.
 However, this one also has a magnetic resistance unit.
-Two magnetic hover over that wide, skinny rim and when you turn the knob, it lowers them over the wheel, increasing the resistance.
+Two magnetic hovers over that wide, skinny rim and when you turn the knob, it lowers them over the wheel, increasing the resistance.
 This gives you the super-quiet performance of the other magnetic bikes without creating all of the brake dust like the pad-resistance machines (such as the Spinner)

 Drivetrain – This is where this model truly shines.
 It uses a carbon-weave belt created by Gates.
 Once they figure out how to shift gears with this, I expect every bicycle to use a drive system like this.
 In the meantime, you get a belt drive that requires no maintenance and does not stretch like other belts.
 There have been some concerns that it is noisier than other models, such as the Keiser, but I can’t hear any appreciable difference.
 It’s whisper quiet.